SPF Record Syntax: Structure and Components

 This SPF record syntax tells recipient servers that emails sent from any host whose IP address ends with google.com should be considered valid (m), while all other messages should be discarded (a).

 You can use EasyDMARC’s free tool to generate SPF records.
 But you must first understand each component, how it works, and what it means.
 Let’s take a look at the advanced SPF record syntax structure.

 SPF records for all syntax are usually defined using a DNS TXT record type with a single string of text.
 As mentioned, it always starts with the ‘v=’ element that denotes the SPF version used.
 There’s only one version currently, so ‘SPF1’ is used.

 Each SPF record has specific terms that work as rules for which hosts can send emails from the domain or display additional information.

 SPF record syntax comprises three major elements: SPF Mechanisms, SPF Qualifiers, and SPF Modifiers.

 Mechanisms are SPF tags used in the SPF record structure to tell receiving servers what to match and how to deal with emails.

 1. ALL: It always matches and must be the last mechanism listed at the end of the SPF record.
 Any mechanisms after this are ignored.
 It also shows default results like ‘-all’ for unmatching IPs.

 2. A: Defines a domain name with an A or AAAA address record as a match as it resolves to the sender’s address.
-If this DNS SPF record syntax is unspecified, then the current domain is used.
-It’s typically applied when queries for A or AAAA records are generated in a domain that has a sender’s IP address.
+The current domain is used if this DNS SPF record syntax is unspecified.
+It’s typically applied when queries for A or AAAA records are generated in a domain with a sender’s IP address.

 3. ip4: A match is successful when the sender is linked to the given ipv4 address range in the SPF record.
 It’s added with a prefix that signifies a range’s length.
 In case of no prefix, /32 is used by default.